smartycope/ezregex/README.md

 - raw
-	-  If you already have some regular regex written, and you want to incorperate it, this will allow you to include it without sanatizing all the backslaches and such, which all the other EZRegexMembers do automatically.
+	-  If you already have some regular regex written, and you want to incorperate it, this will allow you to include it without sanatizing all the backslaches and such, which all the other EZRegexs do automatically.
 ### Flags
 - ASCII
 - DOTALL